Familenko/Familenko/README.md

 </head>
 <body>
 <h2>Welcome to My Coding Space! 🚀</h2>
 <p>Thanks for stopping by!
-I'm [Your Name], and here's a little glimpse into my coding world.
+I'm Oleksii, and here's a little glimpse into my coding world.
 Whether I'm crunching data, building web applications, or exploring the vast universe of artificial intelligence, my toolkit is always ready.</p>
 <h3>Tech Stack 🌐</h3>
 <ul>
   <li><strong>Python Enthusiast:</strong> From data analysis with Pandas to machine learning with SciKit-learn and Tensorflow, Python is my language of choice.</li>